-None of the Company's available-for-sale investments had maturities of greater than 12 months at March 31, 2021 and December 31, 2020.
-The Company has determined that there were no material declines in fair value of its investments due to credit-related factors as of March 31, 2021 and December 31, 2020.
+The Company has determined that there were no material declines in fair value of its investments due to credit-related factors as of June 30, 2022 and December 31, 2021.
+Credit loss is limited due to the nature of the investments.